 1. The Garage Door Lowering Onto Someone

-2. Fingers Getting Pinched in Garage Door
+2. Fingers Getting Pinched in the Garage Door

-3. Getting Locked in the Garage
+3. Getting Locked In the Garage